 - ¾ cup (150 grams) cane sugar , (or white/brown) plus more for sprinkling

 - ¼ teaspoon baking soda , (bicarbonate of soda in the UK)

 - 2 teaspoons ground cinnamon , (or replace cinnamon & nutmeg with 1½ teaspoons of allspice or pumpkin spice).

 - ¼ teaspoon ground nutmeg

-- Once cooked through, remove from the oven and leave for 10 to 15 minutes in the pan before turning out onto a wire rack.
-It is very fragile while warm so be gentle.
-It will firm up as it cools.
+- Once cooked, remove from the oven and leave for 10 to 15 minutes in the pan before turning out onto a cooling rack.